galcivar/Project-01/README.md

 ---

-## Data Collection
+## Data Collection and Setup

-To make the API calls, make sure to have your Twitter API Keys loaded and set the CoinGecko variable as the following:
+To make the API calls, make sure to have your Twitter API Keys loaded, set the configurations for Tweepy, and set the CoinGecko variable as the following:

 ```python
 cg = CoinGeckoAPI()
 ```

-Next, set up dictionaries to capture all terms associated with each coin
+Next, set up dictionaries to capture all terms associated with each coin, Tweets to be collected, and timeframe of the Twitter data search.

+When collecting Tweets from Tweepy